CloudLabsAI-Azure/hack-in-a-day-challenges/intelligent-document-processing/challenge-4.md

 - Confirm successful upload and private access configuration.

 ## Steps to Complete
-1. Createe a Storage Account for this lab:
+1. Create a Storage Account for this lab:

    - In the Azure Portal click **Create a resource** → **Storage** → **Storage account**.
    - Select **Subscription**